Email System Documentation

 ->from('[email protected]');Key Methods:

-fromTemplate($name, $values)- Create from database templatecreate($to, $subject, $body)- Create simple messagefrom($email, $name)- Set senderto($email, $name)- Add recipientcc($email, $name)- Add CC recipientbcc($email, $name)- Add BCC recipientsubject($subject)- Set subjecthtml($content)- Set HTML bodytext($content)- Set plain text bodyattachment($path, $name)- Add attachmentheader($name, $value)- Add custom header
+fromTemplate($name, $values)- Create from database templatecreate($to, $subject, $body)- Create simple messagefrom($email, $name)- Set senderto($email, $name)- Add recipientcc($email, $name)- Add CC recipientbcc($email, $name)- Add BCC recipientsubject($subject)- Set subjecthtml($content)- Set HTML bodytext($content)- Set plain text bodyattach($path, $name)- Add an on-disk attachment by file pathattachData($bytes, $name, $contentType)- Add an in-memory attachment (generated/fetched content, no file needed)header($name, $value)- Add custom headermessageId($id)- Pin the outgoing Message-ID (angle-bracketed) instead of letting the transport auto-generate one

 EmailSender Class